mycordaapp/really-simple-serialisation/README.md

 ### 3 - Including type data in the wire format

-There as specified wire format `SerialisationPacketWireFormat` and this allows for meta data to be passed back to the client.
-Currently, this is quite limited as only kotling clients are supported, however the longer term intention is to include a richer type data  (possibly Swagger) to support non Java clients.
+There is a specified wire format `SerialisationPacketWireFormat` and this allows for meta data to be passed back to the client.
+Currently only kotlin clients are supported and this meta data is simple, however the longer term intention is to include richer type data (possibly Swagger) to support non Java clients.

 ### 3 - Round tripping

-For all types there are 'round trip' tests that to confirm that information isn't being lost or translated incorrectly
+For all types there are 'round trip' tests that to confirm that information isn't being lost or translated incorrectly.

 ### A simple example